Are you responsible for your exhibition plan?

 The whole process of designing your exhibition stand should take just under two months, but there is plenty more for you to be getting on with.

-Now is the time to select which staff you want to work on the booth.
+Now is the time in the exhibition plan to select which staff you want to work on the booth.
 You need to bring enough staff to man your booth, cover breaks and give presentations.

 Once this decision is made you can also get the accommodation and transport arrangements sorted.
 (I did tell you that this was going to get complicated.
 Don’t worry, there’s a free planning tool to make it easier at the bottom!)